-Boats operating between sunset and sunrise (hours vary by state) must use navigational lights, nighttime operation, especially during bad weather or fog can be dangerous.
+Boats operating between sunset and sunrise (hours vary by state) must use navigation lights.
+Nighttime operation, especially during bad weather or fog, can be dangerous.
 All Rules of the Road apply at night; it is best to slow down and stay clear of all boats, regardless of who has right-of-way.

-Protect your night vision by avoiding bright lights and have a passenger, if possible, help keep watch for other boats, water hazards, and aids to navigation.
+Protect your night vision by avoiding bright lights.
+Have a passenger, if possible, help keep watch for other boats, water hazards, and aids to navigation.